mpitt/uni_techeng/notes.markdown

 Like a very short CV in third person form.

-Michele Pittoni is a student of Computer Science at the University of Trento....
+Michele Pittoni is a student of Computer Science at the University of Trento.
+He started using computers to play videogames with MS-DOS and eventually developed a passion for them.
+He is currently enrolled in the final year of his Bachelor//'s Degree course// and //he's// writing a thesis on computer networks.
+He plans to continue his studies at the EIT ICT Labs Master School.

 Lesson 3
 --------